-In the digital age, hybrid intelligence will do the significant heavy lifting, which brings together human and artificial intelligence to augment each other.
-Machine learning algorithms still struggle to apply knowledge to decision making, planning and creative activities and find it hard to adapt to dynamic environments.
+In the digital age, hybrid intelligence will do the significant heavy lifting, bringing human and artificial intelligence together to augment each other.
+Machine learning algorithms still struggle to apply knowledge to decision-making, planning, and creative activities and find it hard to adapt to dynamic environments.

 Artificial intelligence is narrow.
-It may be good at conducting specific, defined tasks that can be mathematically computed and reasoned but fails on many fronts, so AI implementation has been slow.
+It may be good at conducting specific, defined tasks that can be mathematically computed and reasoned, but it also fails many times.

 Microsoft’s research titled Hybrid Intelligence and the Future of Work remarks that the performance of automation on perception tasks such as object and speech recognition is approaching human-level abilities.

 However, the research also notes that “AI systems still have limitations in carrying out complex activities that come natural to humans; machines are far from carrying out a natural dialog with humans or accomplishing a task like trip planning.
 They also make mistakes that can be upsetting or harmful for users.”